harshshukla2002/JavaDSA/readme.md

 ### Learning Objectives

 - Basics of Java like Data Types, Loops, Conditional Operators.
-- Also did some practice questions.
+- Also did some basics.practice questions.
 - Switch and Nested Switch Conditions.

 ---